Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``deleteThisEvent()``
-    Deletes the event and refreshes the timetable display.
+    Deletes the event and refreshes the timetable display

     .. code-block:: javascript